PumaresBenaiges/Grey-Ball-Insertion/README.md

 - **print_tensorboard_logs**: print tensorbard logs

 CSV files:
-- **ball_data_modified.csv**: File obtained from running ?.
-It contains center coordinates and radious of the ball and they are used to crop the images.
+- **ball_data_modified.csv**: contains center coordinates and radious of the ball and they are used to crop the images.
-- **homography_transformations_csv**: File obtained from running ?.
-It is used in order to transform the scenes so they match the position of scene shots.
+- **homography_transformations_csv**: contains homography transformation matrixes to align scene with scene shots.